vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 p.
 143 above.

 Superintendent of woods and forests' ( Fleet).
 The word occurs in Gupta Ing.
 No. 12 p.
 47 at p.
 50, in the Nalanda plate of Devapāla (E. I. XVII at p.
 321), Bhagalpur plate of Nārāyaṇapāla (I. A. 15 p.
 304 at p.
 306 ), in the grant of Lakṣmaṇasena (E. I. XII p.
 6 at p.
 9).
 The word is formed from 'gulma' acc. to Vartika 13.( ayasthanebhyaṣthaka ) on Pāṇini IV.
 2. 104.
 Vogel (p.
 127) boldly asserts that ' the words saulkika and gaulmika are unknown in Sanskrit Literature' in spite of Bühler's note in E. I. vol. I p.
 2 at p.7 that saulkikas are frequently mentioned in inscriptions.
 But saulkika also occurs in Yāj.
 II.
-173 and both words occur in the Mahābhāsya.
+173 and both words occur in the Mahābhāṣya.
 Gulma means a post of guards.
 Vide p.
 141 above.
 The word 'gumike' read in the grant of Pallava Sivaskandavarman (E. I. vol. I p.
 2 at p.
 5) is

 correctly held by Bühler to stand for 'gaulmika'.
 Happy Village scribe.
 Occurs in Rājat.
 V. 175.. are-Village headman.
 Vide p.
 154 for reference from